Alertive API

 string

-Label for the priority level
+Label for the priority level (required if priority_value is provided)

 priority_colour